 Panasonic GH4 versus Canon 7D II

 The Panasonic Lumix DMC-GH4 and the Canon EOS 7D Mark II are two enthusiast cameras that were officially introduced, respectively, in February 2014 and September 2014.
 The GH4 is a mirrorless interchangeable lens camera, while the 7D Mark II is a DSLR.
-The cameras are based on a Four Thirds (GH4) and an APS-C sensor.
+The cameras are based on a Four Thirds (GH4) and an APS-C (7D Mark II) sensor.
 The Panasonic has a resolution of 15.9 megapixel, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GH4 and the Canon 7D II is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH4 – represents 100 percent across all the size and weight measures).